Super Sales

 day 3 - Tokyo - Kyoto

-Enjoy a delectable breakfast at the hotel.
-Later transfer to the train station to Board the “Bullet Train” to Kyoto, the journey of almost 500kms is covered in just 2hrs.
-Arrive and transfer to the hotel.
-Later enjoy a guided sightseeing tour of this erstwhile capital of Japan and home to the Imperial Court.
-During world war II, it was the only major Japanese city to escape the bombardments, thus preserving its ancient heritage.
-Start your day with the journey to the outskirts to Arshiyama, crossing over the Togetsukyo Bridge (“bridge over the moon”) offering breathtaking views.
-Visit the Tenryu-ji Temple which was built in 1339 to revere Gautama Buddha.
-This 14- century Zen garden, with its backdrop of mountains, is a place to visit during a japan trip, followed by a walk through its mystic Bamboo forest.
-It is a trail through canopying bamboo trees which is so serene and peaceful that it could be favorite part of the tour.
-Then it is time for Fushimi Inari Taisha Shrine which is made famous for its 1000 painted tori gates that stand on the paths and trails behind the main buildings.
+This morning you will be transferred to the train station to check in for the Bullet Train journey (approx 500kms/ 2 hours) to Kyoto.
+Today enjoy a guided sightseeing tour of this erstwhile capital of Japan and home to the Imperial Court.
+During World War II, it was the only major Japanese city to escape the bombardments, thus preserving its ancient heritage.
+You will see some of the iconic sites in this beautiful city.
+You will see Fushimi Inari Taisha Shrine which is made famous for its 1000 painted tori gates that stand on the paths and trails behind the main buildings.
 Fushimi Inari is the most important of several thousands of shrines dedicated to Inari, the Shinto god of rice.
 Next up is the visit to Imperial Palace – the former ruling Palace of Emperor of Japan.
 Last but not the least we explore the Kinkakuji Temple (Temple of Golden pavilion) which is one of the best-known sights in Japan for gold leaves that cover the insides of the main hall.
-Return to the hotel.
+You will have some free time to explore Gion, a busy traditional quarter famous for its Geisha – the female entertainers trained in traditional style of performing arts.

 day 4 - Kyoto - Nara - Osaka

-After your breakfast, depart for Nara, This city is home to many beautiful natural sights, including the UNESCO World Heritage Site of Todaiji Temple or the Eastern Great Temple – built in 752 AD, it is home to the Japan’s largest bronze statue of the Great Buddha, which took almost 10 years to build.
-Spend some time in Nara Park, which is famous for its population of wild deer that freely roams and interacts with park visitors.
-Visit Horyuji Buddhist Temple, another UNESCO world heritage site, constructed in late 07th century, its main Pagoda temple is one of the oldest wooden buildings of the world.
-Discover seminary, monasteries, and other Buddhist temples in its vicinity.
-Enjoy Lunch at a local restaurant before continuing your journey to Osaka, Japan’s second most important city.
-Arrive and check in for rest of the day at leisure.
+After your breakfast, depart for Nara, home to many beautiful sights, including Todaiji Temple, an UNESCO World Heritage Site.
+Built in 752 AD, it is home to Japan’s largest bronze statue of the Great Buddha, which took almost 10 years to build.
+Spend some time in Nara Park, which is famous for its population of wild deer that freely roam and interact with park visitors.
+Enjoy lunch at a local restaurant before visiting Horyu-ji Buddhist Temple, another UNESCO World Heritage Site, constructed in the late 7th century.
+Its central Pagoda is one of the oldest wooden buildings in the world.
+Afterwards travel onwards to Osaka, Japan’s second most important city.
+This evening visit Dotonbori, the entertainment district with a myriad theatres, restaurants, cafes, and vibrant nightlife.

-Overnight at Okayama
+Overnight in Okayama

-day 6 - Okayama - Kurashiki- Itsukushima -hiroshima (b-/-/d)
+day 6 - Okayama - Kurashiki - Hiroshima

 day 7 - Hiroshima - Matsuyama

-day 8 - Matsuyama - Kotohira -takamatsu-naruto-kobe
+day 8 - Matsuyama - Kotohira - Takamatsu - Naruto - Kobe

-day 10 - Mt.
-Koya - Kyoto (b-/-/-)
+day 10 - Mount Koya - Kyoto (b-/-/-)

-Overnight at Kyoto
+Overnight in Kyoto

 day 11 - Kyoto - (b-/-/-)